 The card gave us discounts to the pricier things, such as the UFO which meant we could afford a cocktail while we took in the amazing views over Bratislava.

 We were able to eat out for cheap too.
-We would recommend the places we ate regardless of discount, and of course we still went to places not included with the card such as Koun gelato shop and Mlsná Emma chocolate café in Pezinok but eating out is not too expensive in or around Bratislava if you know where to go.
+We would recommend the places we ate regardless of discount.
+Of course, we still went to places not included with the card such as Koun gelato shop and Mlsná Emma chocolate café in Pezinok but eating out is not too expensive in or around Bratislava if you know where to go.

 Overall it’s a great deal, with all the major attractions, galleries and museums covered and it provides visitors with an easy option to get out of the city centre and see a side of Bratislava and the surrounding region that tourists normally bypass, missing that crucial element of understanding more about Slovak culture and its history.